pyhf/numfocus-small-development-grants-proposals/2023/README.md

 ## Proposed project

-The pyhf user community has grown extensively since the project's founding in 2018, covering many different subfields of particle physics experiment, theory, and computation.
+The pyhf user community has grown extensively since the project began in 2018, covering many subfields of particle physics experiment, theory, and computation.
 The Institute for Research and Innovation in Software for High Energy Physics (IRIS-HEP) has adopted pyhf as a component of its plan for the next generation of particle physics analysis software, helping to motivate continued feature development.
-Large (hundreds to thousands of members) experimental collaborations, like the ATLAS collaboration at CERN in Switzerland and the Belle II collaboration at KEK in Japan, have adopted pyhf for performing statistical inference for their analyses and publishing full statistical models.
+Large (hundreds to thousands of members) experimental collaborations, like the ATLAS collaboration at CERN, Switzerland and the Belle II collaboration at KEK, Japan, have adopted pyhf for physics analysis.
 This has significantly increased the global user base and motivated a focus on user support.
-The particle physics phenomenology and theory communities have also been quick adopters of pyhf, using the library as an inference engine to build their reinterpretation frameworks on, motivating the pyhf development team to strongly prioritize the developer experience when working with pyhf.
+The particle physics phenomenology and theory communities have also been quick adopters of pyhf, using the library as an inference engine to build reinterpretation frameworks on, motivating the pyhf development team to prioritize the developer experience when working with pyhf.
-These communities represent a diverse collection of subfields of particle physics, with different needs and goals, experience with scientific programming, and expectations and understanding of open source software.
+These communities represent a diverse collection of particle physics subfields, with different needs and goals, experience with scientific programming, and expectations of open source software.

 While the community of pyhf users has been steadily growing, the number of regular pyhf contributors has not grown substantially beyond the three core developers.
-Through interacting with the users and contributors in the broader particle physics community it has become clear to the pyhf core development team the importance for the project to better understand the varied needs of users and seek additional project developers.
+Through interacting with users and contributors in the broader particle physics community it has become clear to the pyhf core development team the importance for the project to better understand the varied needs of users and seek additional project developers.
-To better facilitate field wide discussions and to understand what will benefit the pyhf user community the most the pyhf development team will hold the inaugural pyhf user and developer community workshop at CERN in December 2023 (https://indico.cern.ch/event/1294577/).
+To better facilitate field wide discussions and understand what will benefit the pyhf user community the most the pyhf development team will hold the inaugural pyhf user and developer community workshop at CERN in December 2023 (https://indico.cern.ch/event/1294577/).
-Additionally, the workshop will be used to onboard new contributors and to have the explicit goal of growing the pyhf development team to better support new feature development and diverse community needs.
+Additionally, the workshop will be used to onboard new contributors and to have the explicit goal of growing the development team.
 To make the workshop a successful investment of time and resources broad user and developer involvement will be required.
-The workshop will be an in-person and online hybrid, but given the many timezones covered by the communities in-person participation will be preferred.
+The workshop will be an in-person and online hybrid, but in-person participation will be preferred.
 The pyhf development team would use a NumFOCUS Small Development Grants award to maximize workshop participation and accessibility.

 ## Planned work and costs